Academic Calendar 2025/26

 3. The following documents must be submitted to the School of Health Studies, Chilliwack campus:

-• Current Standard First Aid with CPR-C or Emergency First Aid with CPR-C or with CPR-HCP
+• Current Standard First Aid with CPR-C, Emergency First Aid with CPR-C or with CPR-HCP, or Basic Life Support (BLS) certification

 Fees and additional costs

-See the Fees and Other Costs section.
-Additional books, supplies, and field trips will cost about $250.
-Uniform(s) and white duty shoes will cost approximately $200.
-The costs of parking and travelling to and from practicum locations are the responsibility of the student.
+The costs of parking and traveling to and from practicum locations are the responsibility of the student.

 Dates and location

-This is a 24-week program which starts in either September or January.
+This is a 28-week program which starts in either August or November.
 Classes are located at the CEP, Chilliwack campus.
 Approximately one-half of the program takes place in a variety of facilities throughout the Fraser Valley.

 Program outline